ToolJet/ToolJet/docs/docs/tutorial/transformations.md

 # Transformations

 Transformations can be enabled on queries to transform the query results.
-ToolJet allows you to transform the query results using two prgramming languages:
+ToolJet allows you to transform the query results using two programming languages:

 - **[JavaScript](#transform-using-javascript)**
 - **[Python](#transform-using-python)**

 :::caution
 - Every transformation is scoped to the query it's written for.
-- Actions and CSA(Component Specific Actions) cannot be used from within the transformation, they can only be used within `RunJS`
+- Actions and CSA(Component Specific Actions) cannot be called within the transformation, they can only be called within `RunJS`.
 :::

 ## Transform using JavaScript